raullenchai/Pypinterest/README.md

     >>> myclient.readpin('pin ID')

-##Example##
+##Examples##

-example0.py -- naive use of this library example1.py -- check how pins are stored/distributed in Pinterest's cache servers
+example0.py -- naive use of this library

+example1.py -- check how pins are stored/distributed in Pinterest's cache servers

 ##License (MIT)##